JordanSimYJ/techxperience/website/start.md

 # Lab Scenario: AskHR Agent

-Sarah, an employee at Startosphere Corp, spends significant time navigating her company’s HCM system and various policy documents to perform HR-related tasks such as updating her mailing address, obtain information on her benefits and getting answers on office policies.
+Jamie, an employee at Bestrun Corp, spends significant time navigating her company’s HCM system and various policy documents to perform HR-related tasks such as updating her mailing address, obtain information on her benefits and getting answers on office policies.

 ## As-Is
 When Sarah needs answers or needs to complete a task, she must first determine where the information lives — her email inbox, internal documentation, HCM, etc — and then manually search through each.